 12 Things You Can't Miss at the San Francisco Zoo & Gardens

 Located where San Francisco's Sunset District meets the wide open Pacific Ocean, the San Francisco Zoo & Gardens is an urban oasis home to more than 1,000 exotic, endangered, and rescued animals.
 Covering 100 acres of land, the Zoo offers visitors the chance to get up close to some of the most beautiful and fascinating creatures on the planet.
-Here are just nine of the can't-miss activities and exhibits you can experience on your next visit.

 Eat Breakfast with a Grizzly Bear